-Lisa Arbogast is a resident of Rockingham, VA.
-She lives on a small farm and currently raises American Quarter Horses.
-Lisa learned to sew from her grandmother who made many matching outfits for Lisa and her 4 sisters.
+Lisa is a resident of Rockingham, VA.
+Lisa is married, with two children.
+She shares her home with her dogs and cats.
+She lives on a small farm and currently raises Quarter Horses.
+Lisa learned to sew from her grandmother, who made many matching outfits for Lisa and her 4 sisters.
 If she’s not sewing, you can probably find her on a trail or horse show.

 Sylvia Aamodt became a "Ragtime Gal" in the fall of 2011.
 She comes to Ragtime with a pedigree of experience that rivals many professionals in the sewing industry.
 Sylvia spent decades volunteering her tailoring services to performing arts groups in which her children were involved and was in charge of uniforms and costumes for the Shenandoah Children's Choir and Harrisonburg High School band, choral and theatrical productions.
-On top of her garment experience, she has also dabbled in other fields of sewing, having made draperies and other various home decor items as well as undertaking quilting and crafting projects.
+On top of her garment experience, she also dabbled in other fields of sewing, having made draperies and other various home decor items as well as undertaking quilting and crafting projects.
 Sylvia shamelessly professes that she is a "fabric-aholic."
 She enjoys touching, matching, and pulling fabrics together to make something wonderful.
-Her happiest sewing moments are when her vision for a fabric comes together just right to make an item that fits and looks great.
+Her happiest sewing moments are when her vision for a fabric come together just right to make an item that fits and looks great.

 Thelma Good comes to Ragtime with a basketful of valuable experiences and knowledge.
 Thelma has been creatively sewing quilts and clothes and you-name-it for many years.
 If there is no pattern available, she makes her own.
 She is presently teaching her granddaughters how to sew.
 She also brings us a wealth of knowledge regarding end-user computer experience having taught Computer Science and Microsoft Office for numerous years.
 She enjoys learning new software and tinkering with sewing machines, old and new!
 She finds working with fabric and sewing machines is a pleasure at Ragtime.
 Come experience these pleasures with her!